Encourage your budding Picasso at LOAC!

 The Live Oak Art Center encourages young artists to celebrate creativity and love for the arts.
 We proudly offer year-round art programs for children ages 6-12, including our ArtStart After School Art Program and I Made It!
 Summer Youth Art Camp.

-I Made It! is a weekly camp held during the summer.
-A different art project is completed each day and all projects are taken home at the end of the week.
+I Made It! is a weekly art camp held during the summer.
+A different project is completed each day and all projects are taken home at the end of the week.
 Campers work with a variety of mediums and all experience levels are welcome.
-Registration for the 5-day camp is $100 per child.
-The registration fee covers the cost of all art materials as well as a daily snack.

-Scholarships for ArtStart and I Made It! are available for eligible students.
+Scholarships for I Made It! summer art camps are available for eligible students.
 Contact us for scholarship information and an application.

 LOAC youth art programs supported in part by: